mhkeller/layercake/src/content/guide/04-layout-components.md

 ```

 In the component, you access the canvas context with `const { ctx } = getContext('canvas');`.
 This value is on a different context from the `getContext('LayerCake')` one because you could have multiple canvas layers and there wouldn't be an easy way to grab the right one.
 This way, the component always has access to just its parent Canvas component.

+> Warning: If you want to draw multiple canvas layers, use one `<Canvas>` tag each.
+There is a bug in [Svelte's reactivity](https://github.com/mhkeller/layercake/issues/50) that will cause an infinite loop if you add two or more components in a single `<Canvas>` tag.

 > Since the `ctx` value is a normal 2d context, the underlying canvas element is accessible under `ctx.canvas`.